Hey there, autumn enthusiasts! And welcome to my Fall Bucket List: 100 fun things to do this fall! (2023 edition)

 Waking up before dawn to watch the sunrise is like giving yourself a special gift and is a great head start on a perfect fall day!

-Watching the sunrise is a beautiful experience and more than worth the early call.
+Watching the sunrise is a beautiful experience worth the early call.

 Consider making a thermos of coffee or hot cocoa and enjoy the sunrise with that special someone under a cozy blanket.
 Sounds nice, right?!

 Here in Arizona, we see beautiful sunsets all year round.
 Watching a beautiful sunset is one of my all-time favorite things to do.